zsiki/GeoEasy/doc/reference_guide.rst

 --------------------

 The Windows setup places az icon on the desktop and adds an item to the programs menu.
 On Linux the program should be started from the command line.
 GeoEasy accepts command line parameters.
-The language of the user interface can be selected and input data set can be given.
+Among others the language of the user interface can be selected and input data set can be given in the command line.

 .. note:: for Windows users